WNBC: Chopper 4 helicopter crashes

-1998 saw the introduction of a brand-new Chopper 4, a Eurocopter EC135 that the station heavily promoted.
+In 1998, WNBC introduced and heavily promoted Chopper 4, a Eurocopter EC135 helicopter.
 The new chopper ended up crashing into the Passaic River near Harrison and Newark, New Jersey on December 3, 1998; reporter Kai Simonsen and pilot Terry Hawes survived.

-Hence, the older model, a Eurocopter AS350, was returned to service and remained until May 4, 2004, when it crashed while covering a shooting in Brooklyn.
+An older news helicopter, a Eurocopter AS350, was returned to service and remained until May 4, 2004, when it crashed while covering a shooting in Brooklyn.
 Reporter Andrew Torres, pilot Russ Cowry and pilot trainee Hassan Taan survived the crash and were taken to area hospitals.
 The crash occurred at about 6:30 p.m. as the crew was preparing for a live report from the scene of a shooting in East Flatbush.
 Before the cut-in, Chopper 4 appeared to begin a steep nosedive.
 WABC's own helicopter captured the initial nosedive and the chopper's subsequent tailspin until crashing into a rooftop.